Published on in CHOP Family News

 Cailyn, now in kindergarten, has milder IIAC.
 It caused a stroke and seizures, which, thankfully, were controlled by medication.
 She is followed by the Stroke Program, Nephrology, Cardiology, Allergy and Rehabilitation Medicine.
 When doctors wanted Cailyn to stay on an experimental medication for IIAC, I refused because of the side effects.
 Members of PACT were awesome, supporting me and reminding me that I have the right to make my own decisions about what’s best for my children.

-Chris Feudtner, MD, PhD, nurse coordinator Gwenn Laragione, BSN, RN, CCM, CHPPN, nurse practitioner Gina Santucci, MSN, APRN-BC, child life specialist Kelly Gross, BS, CCLS, CTRS, and Carolyn have all been there for us over the years.
+Chris Feudtner, MD, PhD, nurse coordinator Gwenn Laragione, BSN, RN, CCM, CHPPN, nurse practitioner Gina Santucci, MSN, APRN-BC, child life specialist Kelly Goldin, BS, CCLS, CTRS, and Carolyn have all been there for us over the years.
 We started with palliative care and, as Isaiah stabilized, moved into the full breadth of what PACT offers: coordinating care and communication among all those specialists, connecting us with social services, helping Jaydon cope with having ill siblings, and supporting us emotionally.

 Now I’m using my experiences at CHOP to help other families.
 I was hired as a family consultant in February, and I’m working on projects to incorporate the family perspective into patient safety, complex care and well-sibling issues.